Guidance for volunteer fieldworkers

 Bites and stings

-• Check for bees, wasps, hornets and fleas when visiting cavities or cleaning out nest boxes
+• Check for bees, wasps, hornets and fleas when visiting cavities or cleaning out nest boxes.

-• Wear gloves when cleaning out nest boxes
+• Wear gloves when cleaning out nest boxes.

-• Clean boxes in autumn (legal after 1 August) to avoid a build-up of fleas
+• Clean boxes in autumn (legal after 1 August) to avoid a build-up of fleas.

 Injuries from talons or bills

-• Wear safety spectacles and gloves as appropriate
+• Wear safety spectacles and gloves as appropriate.

 Whoosh nets

-• Wear eye protection when setting nets
+• Wear eye protection when setting nets.

-• Set in pairs, allowing one person to hold the peg in place while elastic is tensioned by a second person
+• Set in pairs, allowing one person to hold the peg in place while elastic is tensioned by a second person.

-• Use pegs of sufficient length and ensure they are securely hammered into the ground
+• Use pegs of sufficient length and ensure they are securely hammered into the ground.

-• Do not use excessive tension
+• Do not use excessive tension.

 Cannon nets

-Refer to guidance in the Cannon-netting Manual
+• Refer to guidance in the Cannon-netting Manual (supplied to licensed cannon netters).

 Ladder work